 At the time, cord blood had never before been used in humans, and a cord blood transplant was considered an unknown, possibly high-risk procedure.
 However, the French National Ethics Committee gave permission for the cord blood transplant because Matthew’s life was at risk, and his sister would not have to be put under general anesthesia.

 Who was responsible for the first ever umbilical cord blood transplant?

 An international collaboration made the cord blood transplant possible.
 Dr. Arleen Auerbach of Rockefeller University, New York, described a method of diagnosing prenatal Fanconi anemia.
 Dr. Hal Broxmeyer of the Sloan-Kettering Institute, New York, banked the cord blood.
 The frozen cord blood was flown from a lab in Indianapolis to Paris, where Dr. Eliane Gluckman of the Hôpital Saint-Louis performed the actual transplant operation on October 6, 1988.

-The transplant proved a complete success, curing Matthew of a disease generally considered incurable.
-Today, 26 years later, Matthew Farrow is alive and well, a husband and a father—and the lucky recipient of the world’s first cord blood transplant.
+The transplant proved a complete success, curing Matthew of a condition generally considered incurable.
+Today, 30 years later, Matthew Farrow is alive and well, a husband and a father—and the lucky recipient of the world’s first cord blood transplant.